fredrikbaberg/hassio-addons/octoprint/README.md

 Not all software is installed for all images.

 - OctoPrint
 Installed in a virtualenv from pypi.
-It is (most likely) not possible to update OctoPrint version from the add-on.
-A new image has to be built, this is manually triggered by the developer.
+Image is built with a pre-defined version of OctoPrint, this is set and triggered by the developer.
+However, it should now be possible to update from within OctoPrint.

 - Cura
 Legacy version is needed in order to use Cura as slicer in OctoPrint.
 There is a plugin in OctoPrint for legacy Cura, which probably has to be installed for this to work.